belledms/target-retail-accelerator/create-a-directory-inside-here-with-your-entry/targetzone/README.md

 1. Download and install the targetZoneIOSApp app on a phone.
    * Or a testflight version can be provided.
 2. Give us a shout so that we can send you a beacon or two.
-3. Place your becaons around a space, (i dont know, a Target Store could be cool)
+3. Place your beacons around a space, (i dont know, a Target Store could be cool)
 4. Associate content to each beacon in the Sonic Notify CMS.
 5. Walk around as the app presents you with information when you get close to each product.